AprentiDigital/DSLDocumentation/getting-started/core-vs-web.md

 ### Web

-The web package has a dependency on selenium.
+The web package has a dependency on Selenium.

 ### English

-The English project has default implementations for simple stesps and has a dependency on Specflow.
+The English project has default implementations for simple steps and has a dependency on Specflow.

-### Wich one should you use?
+### Which one should you use?

 Use English when getting started.

-If you are worried about dependencies, or there is a conflict you can utilize the lower level packages.
+If you are worried about dependencies or there is a conflict, you can utilize the lower-level packages.

-If you work in a langauge other than english the advice is to still do a prototype in english package and then replace that with your desired langauge.
+If you work in a language other than English, the advice is to do a prototype with the English package and then replace that with your desired language.

-If there is a package in your perferred langauge then by all means use that.
+If there is a package in your preferred language, then, by all means, use that.